RasLillebo/HighFrequencyEconometrics-HAR-vs.-Neural-Networks/README.md

 plot(cv.modelHAR)
 plot(cv.modelNN)
 ```
 Bayesian ensemble can be executed in R either by programming the function from scratch, or by the use of the package "SuperLearner".
 To keep this walkthrough short and the code manageable, I will use the latter: Note that you need to use "St.bayesglm" as the SL.library'-parameter.
-This refer to the bayesglm-function which is a bayesian generalized linear model.
+This refers to the bayesglm-function which is a bayesian generalized linear model.

 ### Thoughts for further analysis:
 Now when the better model in this setting has been established, it would be interesting to look at the performance of different HAR-types.
 It would also be interesting to see how other regression-based machine learning methods would perform in this setting (Lasso, Ridge).